mstksg/inCode/copy/entries/monad-plus-1.md

 -   Monads are just a way of chaining functions on objects, and of course, every object's chaining process is different.
 In fact there might be even more than one way to meaningfully chain functions on an object!

 -   One useful "chaining method" is to model things as success-failure chains, where you are building something from successes, but if you fail once in the process, the entire process fails.

 -   The Maybe object is one such example.
-We can define 'chaining' failable functions as functions that continue if the previous function succeeded, or completely skip if the previous function fails.
+We can define 'chaining' failable functions as functions that continue if the previous function succeeded, or propagate a failure if the previous function fails.
 A failable function is a function `:: a -> Maybe b` or even `:: Maybe b`.

 -   We can "forget" we are using Maybe and in fact talk about/write for "general" MonadPlus's, with `return x` meaning "succeed automatically with `x` (if we haven't failed already)", and `mzero` meaning "fail now".